 Signs of Dementia in Dogs

 There are several signs that suggest the possible onset of dementia in dogs.
-These age-related signs are often accepted in dog owners as signs of ''getting old'' but there is a lot that dog owners can do to help their aging four-legged friends.
+These age-related signs are often accepted in dog owners as signs of ''getting old,'' but there is a lot that dog owners can do to help their aging four-legged friends.
 While there currently is no diagnostic test to actually confirm the onset of dementia, most veterinarians will recognize the signs of dementia after a thorough examination and provide the most appropriate treatment plan.
-Following are some signs of dementia in dogs:
+Here are some signs of dementia in dogs.

 This condition can affect senior dogs and often may leave dog owners puzzled.
 The dog may appear clingy, following the owner around the home.
 If left alone, the dog may urinate and defecate and may also develop barrier frustration chewing at the doors and scratching at the windows.
 Often, this form of anxiety develops when the dog's senses start to fail, leaving the dog fearful of being alone.
-The hub ''Why is My Elderly Dog Suffering From Sudden Separation Anxiety?'' will prove a helpful read for these circumstance.
+The article ''Why is My Elderly Dog Suffering From Sudden Separation Anxiety?" will prove a helpful read for these circumstances.

 Unfortunately, there is no treatment for canine dementia, but there is a medication (Anipryl) known to slow down the process.
 Dog Appeasing Pheromones may help relax some dogs and reduce anxiety.
 Several steps may be taken to manage the dog's environment such as: